 Encourage other interests and social activities.
-Get your child out from behind the phone or computer screen.
-Expose kids to other hobbies and activities, such as team sports, Scouts, and afterschool clubs.
+Get your child away from screens by exposing them to other hobbies and activities, such as team sports, Scouts, and after-school clubs.
 Spend time as a family unplugged.

 Talk to your child about underlying issues.
 Compulsive smartphone use can be the sign of deeper problems.
 Is your child having problems fitting in?
 Has there been a recent major change, like a move or divorce, which is causing stress?
 Is your child suffering with other issues at school or home?

 Get help.
 Teenagers often rebel against their parents, but if they hear the same information from a different authority figure, they may be more inclined to listen.
 Try a sports coach, doctor, or respected family friend.
 Don't be afraid to seek professional counseling if you are concerned about your child's smartphone use.